 - 19) There are two photos as follows.
-Explain and discuss physically: - a) Are they formed in the same method? - b) What are similarities and differences between two?
-(At lease 3 similarities and 3 differences)
+Explain and discuss physically: - a) Are they formed in the same method?

 20) Briefly describe the condensation growth process and adiabatic process?
 Are the aircraft in situ measured cloud LWC is the same or different to adiabatic process?
 Particular over the cloud top?